ASEP: After School Enrichment Program

 Chinese Power Hour (CPH) is an after school program to help support students with their Mandarin classwork and/or schoolwork.

-How: Parents must complete a contract prior to attending.
-Those interested should reach out to their teachers prior to sending their student to CPH.
+Parents must complete a contract prior to attending.

-Check-in no later than 3:10 pm and students must stay in designated classroom for duration of CPH
+Chinese Power Hour will be held for 1 hour.
+Check-in no later than 3:10 pm and students must stay in designated classroom for duration of CPH.
+Please reach out to Chinese Miller Teachers for more information.